thomassilvi/eob1-svg-editor/README.md

 # 1.1-SNAPSHOT

 You can change only for active character
 - the food percentage
+- the actual hit points
+- the experience for each class